 To date, the Company has selectively hedged its exposure to foreign currency transaction gains and losses on the balance sheet through the use of forward contracts, which were not designated as hedging instruments.
 The duration of forward contracts utilized for hedging the Company's balance sheet exposure is generally one to three months.
 As of September 30, 2012 and March 31, 2012, the Company did not have any forward contracts outstanding.
 In the three and six months ended September 30, 2012, the Company recorded net realized gains of \$103 and net realized losses of \$65, respectively, in general and administrative expenses related to the settlement of forward exchange contracts.
-In the three and six months ended September 30, 2011, the Company recorded net realized gains of \$162 and \$127, respectively, in general and administrative expenses related to the settlement of forward exchange contracts to reduce its exposure to significant fluctuations in currency exchange rates on the balance sheet.
+In the three and six months ended September 30, 2011, the Company recorded net realized gains of \$162 and \$127, respectively, in general and administrative expenses related to the settlement of forward exchange contracts.
+In the future, the Company may enter into additional foreign currency-based hedging contracts to reduce its exposure to significant fluctuations in currency exchange rates on the balance sheet.